homelabos/homelabos/docs/setup/backups.md

 ## Restoring Backups

 Let's say your machine gets wiped, or you want to migrate to a new machine.
 To restore your most recent backup, simply run `hlos restore`.
-Then proceed with the normal install step of running `hlos deploy` and boom, you have all your data back with a fully working HomelabOS setup.
+Then proceed with the normal install step of running `make deploy` and boom, you have all your data back with a fully working HomelabOS setup.

 Alternatively you can work directly with the Restic backups through it's Docker shell.
 Using either [Portainer](/software/portainer.md) or your server's CLI, once you gain access to the Restic shell, you can run commands like `restic snapshots` to list all your snapshots.